Vietnam.vn - Nền tảng quảng bá Việt Nam

-The French National Institute for Preventive Archaeological Research (INRAP) discovered a cemetery with more than 80 graves near Lac du Bourget, Savoie province.
+The French National Institute for Preventive Archaeological Research (INRAP) discovered a cemetery with more than 80 graves near Lac du Bourget, Savoie department.

 Illustration of a skeleton buried in the ground.
 Photo: iStock/Getty

 The cemetery likely dates back to the Merovingian period, around the 7th century, Newsweek reported on June 29.
-It is the largest and most important cemetery ever excavated in Savoy.
-The Merovingians were a Frankish dynasty that ruled from the mid-5th century to 751.
-King Clovis I of this dynasty began to convert to Christianity around 500.
+This is the largest and most important cemetery ever excavated in Savoy.
+The Merovingians were a Frankish dynasty that existed from the mid-5th century to 751.
+Around 500, King Clovis I of this dynasty began to convert to Christianity.

-The archaeologists found that the skeletons inside the tomb were facing east, which is believed to be part of the Christian burial ritual of placing the dead facing Jerusalem.
+The team found that the skeletons inside the tomb were facing east, which is believed to be part of Christian burial rites - placing the dead facing Jerusalem.
 This was a shift from the practice of burying multiple people in the same grave in previous years.

 "The arm bones are slightly raised and directed inwards.
 There was definitely a wooden wall holding the deceased in an unstable state of balance," said Jean-Luc Gisclon, an archaeologist and anthropologist at INRAP.